Who Is Bernie Sanders?

 Despite the leak, Sanders urged voters and the nearly 1900 delegates supporting him at the DNC to vote for Clinton over Trump.
 Many in Sanders' progressive base criticized him for his continued support of Clinton.

-2020 Rumblings and Announcement
+2020 Rumblings and Campaign

 After Trump's stunning 2016 Election Day win over Clinton, Sanders vowed he would continue to stand up to the new president when necessary.